essawey/Docker-repo/README.md

 ```

 ## Docker Hub
-You can pull the image from Docker Hub from [here](https://hub.docker.com/r/mohamedessawey/my1stimage/) or use the following SHH command
+You can pull the image from Docker Hub from [here](https://hub.docker.com/r/mohamedessawey/my1stimage/) or use the following SSH command
 ```bash
 git@github.com:essawey/Docker-repo.git
 ```